 Conclusion

 The contribution of this paper is a quick, effective predictive collision detection algorithm designed to run in real time as a background operation of a robot controller.
 The novelty of the approach was to use Coons patches to interpolate between sampled orientations of a body throughout time.
 In this way, continuous collision detection is implemented with minimal computation.
-This is a building block to a larger effort to develop HRC techniques.

 Future works will include optimizing the grid size according to the input trajectory to accurately model necessary features with the largest grid size possible and implementing the algorithm with sensor data recording interaction between a physical human and robot to evaluate the algorithm with hardware in the loop testing.